U.S. Cities With the Worst Pest Problem in 2021

 Detailed Findings & Methodology

 The data used in this analysis is from the U.S. Census Bureau’s American Housing Survey for the year 2019, the most recent data available.
-To determine the locations with the worst pest problem, researchers calculated a composite index equally weighing the percentage of households with rodents and percentage of households with cockroaches for each location.
+To determine the locations with the worst pest problem, researchers calculated a composite index equally weighing the percentage of households with rodents and the percentage of households with cockroaches for each location.
 In the event of a tie, the location with the higher percentage of households with rodents was ranked higher.
 Only select metropolitan areas and states with data available from the American Housing Survey were considered in the analysis.

 Each company featured in our guides has been independently selected and reviewed by our research team.
 If you select one of these companies and click on a link, we may earn a commission.